lsudduth/mhk/README.md

 [![Build Status](https://travis-ci.com/nickrusso42518/mhk.svg?branch=master)](https://travis-ci.com/nickrusso42518/mhk)

-# Cisco Mobile Hospitak Kit (MHK)
+# Cisco Surge Hospital Kit (SHK)
 Experimental script to build configurations for all devices in the kit.

 After running the script, the `telephony_prefix` specified for each node definition is represented by a subdirectory in `outputs/`.
-Within that subdirectory are the configuration files in a given MHK.
+Within that subdirectory are the configuration files in a given SHK.

 Given this `inputs.yml` file:
 ```